caseywatts/caseywatts.github.io/talks-and-workshops.md

 group: navigation
 ---

+Casey has given a _ton_ of workshops, and very few are listed here so far.
+If these examples sound interesting, reach out to Casey to hear about more!

 ## Debugging Your Brain Talk

 A one-hour presentation, covering the biggest concepts in Debugging Your Brain: when/how to be mindful, four inputs to your mind, experience processing techniques, experience validation techniques, and countering cognitive distortions.